Code-Institute-Submissions/globeconnections/README.md

 *(2) The color scheme for this website is derived from: [COOLORS](https://coolors.co/ "The super fast color schemes generator!
 Create, save and share perfect palettes in seconds!").*

+*(3) The favicon was generated with the following website: [FAVICON](https://favicon.io/favicon-generator/ "Favicon Generator").*

+*(4) All the images were compressed with the following website: [TINYJPG](https://tinyjpg.com/ "Smart JPEG and PNG compression").*

+*(5) The icons were added from the following website: [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*

+*(6) Mycolor.space is used to add gradients to the website: [MYCOLOR.SPACE](https://mycolor.space/?hex=#845EC2&sub=1 "Gradient Generator").*

+*(7) The multi-device mock-up on this document is created using [MULTI-DEVICE MOCK-UP](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*

 ### Acknowledgements:

 *(1) The #1 free and open source CDN built to make life easier for developers.
 [CDNJS](https://cdnjs.com "a A content delivery network or content distribution network (CDN) library").*